Lenses for SLR and DSLR cameras: Four Thirds mount

 The Four Thirds System was created by Olympus and Kodak in 2001, and is designed exclusively for digital cameras.
 It is a semi-open standard that may be licensed by third parties.
 Currently Olympus, Leica (in cooperation with Panasonic), and Sigma are making lenses under Four Thirds System consortium licensing.

 The Four Thirds System sensor size (17.3 mm x 13 mm) is the smallest currently being used in DSLR cameras.
 This leads to both advantages (theoretically smaller, lighter and cheaper lenses and camera bodies) and disadvantages (slightly lower image quality, especially in low-light situations).

 There are currently over 35 lenses available for Four Thirds System cameras.
 A complete list can be found on Andrzej Wrotniak's web site.

 Micro Four Thirds mount

 Micro Four Thirds is a variant on the standard Four Thirds system, developed by Olympus and Panasonic.
-While these cameras are technically not DSLRs, they are similar in operation, and use similar interchangeable lenses.
+While mirrorless cameras are technically not DSLRs, they are similar in operation, and use similar interchangeable lenses.
 The Micro Four Thirds lens mount is a slightly modified version of the standard Four Thirds mount, and a number of lenses have been built for it.
 Because the lack of a mirror, optical viewfinder, and a shorter flange-focal distance these lenses can be more compact than those for standard Four Thirds.

 Standard Four Thirds lenses can be used on a Micro Four Thirds camera with full electronic communication using an adapter, but those that do not support contrast-detect autofocus will only autofocus slowly, if at all.
 Micro Four Thirds lenses can not be used on a standard Four Thirds camera.